 Did you face any difficulties with others growing up?

 Especially before I reached adulthood.
-Once I turned 20 it was easier, but up until that point it was difficult.
-When I started freshman year in high school, I went to a school where everyone looked like me.
+Once I turned 20 it was easier, but up until that point, it was difficult.
+When I started my freshman year in high school, I went to a school where everyone looked like me.
 Somalian, East African, or Ethiopian.
 So, it was comfortable.
 After my freshman year, I told myself that I wanted the real high school experience.
 I wanted to experience being around different cultures and people, and have real sports teams and that sort.
 So I transferred to a high school in our neighborhood.
 It was a culture shock!
 People would make mean comments.
 Like, “You Africans.
 Why do you have that thing on your head?
 Do you not have hair under there?”
 Things like that.

 It was very uncomfortable.
-To the point where I would take my scarf off when I got to school, and put it in my bag.
+To the point where I would take my scarf off when I got to school and put it in my bag.
 I didn't want people to keep pinpointing the fact that I have a scarf.
 So, it was really difficult.
 If I was at where I am now, I would be like, “This is who I am, and I am rocking it.
 So, you either love it or you hate it.”
-But, eventually things got better.
+But, eventually, things got better.

 I was a cheerleader and I would wear my hijab while cheerleading.
 Shout out to my cheerleading coach!
-She really believed in me, and said it was okay, you can wear that.
+She really believed in me and said it was okay, you can wear that.
 She went and talked to my mom who wanted to make sure I was covered.